jamesr66a/onnx/docs/Operators.md

 ### <a name="Dropout"></a><a name="dropout">**Dropout**</a>

-  Dropout takes one input data (Tensor<float>) and produces two Tensor outputs, output (Tensor<float>) and mask (Tensor<bool>).
-Depending on whether it is in test mode or not, the output Y will either be a random dropout, or a simple copy of the input.
-Note that our implementation of Dropout does scaling in the training phase, so during testing nothing needs to be done.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: